ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
-We will use the GNU `make(1)` tool, your `Makefile`, as well as tools found in the [Single UNIX Specification](https://en.wikipedia.org/wiki/Single_UNIX_Specification) environments, and commonly found on systems that reasonably conform to the [Single UNIX Specification](https://en.wikipedia.org/wiki/Single_UNIX_Specification) in the building and compiling of your submission.
+We will use the GNU `make(1)` tool, your `Makefile`, as well as tools found in the [Single UNIX Specification](https://en.wikipedia.org/wiki/Single_UNIX_Specification) (UNIX-like) environments, and commonly found on systems that reasonably conform to the [Single UNIX Specification](https://en.wikipedia.org/wiki/Single_UNIX_Specification) in the building and compiling of your submission.
 </p>